segfaultdev/MandelbrotOS/README.md

 By default the OS does nothing as we don't have a userland but stuff can be added to the kernel for testing purposes.
 There will often be remaining test code that is left over.

 # Notes
-Mandelbrot uses DOS like file endings (CRLF) and uses DOS like paths with foreward slashes to address the filesystem.
-The root drive is always `A:` so the path for limine.cfg should always be `A:/boot/limine.cfg`
+MandelbrotOS uses / as a root drive and all things are to be mounted on there.

 # Commiting
 Mandelbrot is coded to some specific standards.
 They are